 Catchweasel is a small company that designs and manufactures handmade furniture, using traditional cabinet-making techniques.
 Most pieces are one-off commissions but we also (if pressed) undertake major projects.

 Our style is modern English folk, or as someone else once described it ‘Mid-century Medieval’.

-Through a close working relationship with a forester based in Kent, almost all of the wood we use is from slow grown native timber.
+Through close working relationships with local foresters, almost all of the wood we use is from slow grown native timber.

 Catchweasel clients include a handful of celebrities, major London churches and institutions, as well as many private commissions.
 Recent work has included making 54 chairs for the Dutch Church (in the City of London) and 13 desks and a boardroom table for Rob da Bank and his Bestival crew.

 Catchweasel is a registered Limited Liability Partnership.